turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 If you finish before your partner, add another object to the array.
 Log it to the console to make sure it is stored properly.

-_💬 Before moving on to Part 3, check in with each other and make sure both partners were able to accomplish the task and know what their code is doing._
 </section>
 </section>